DataDog/KubeHound/docs/terminology.md

 All edges in the KubeHound graph should represent a net improvement in an attacker’s position or a lateral movement opportunity.
 Thus, if any two vertices in the graph are connected we know immediately that an attacker can move between them.
 As such ***attack*** and ***edge*** are used interchangeably throughout the project.

+**Critical Asset**

+An entity in KubeHound whose compromise would result in cluster admin (or equivalent) level access.